FDIC logo

 Some MT payment messages, such as MT 103 and MT 202, are discontinued.

-UMB is highly engaged with SWIFT, Fedwire, and software providers as the industry moves toward ISO 20022 adoption.
+UMB is highly engaged with SWIFT, Fedwire, and software providers as the industry rolls out ISO 20022 enhancements.
 UMB will comply with all industry mandates and deadlines related to ISO 20022 and will work to introduce new features related to ISO 20022 in a phased approach, communicating to clients about those features as they become available.

 What do I need to do?